-Guess Who’s Coming to Dinner Too? is a community art project by visual artist and activist Patricia Kaersenhout, in collaboration with AGA LAB, GildeLab, BYBROWN and WOW Amsterdam.
-With this project, Kaersenhout (1966) delivers an artistic critique on Judy Chicago’s The Dinner Party (1979), which celebrates strong women but under represents women of colour.
-Inspired by this work, Kaersenhout built an installation consisting of a large triangular dining table, full of symbolism, where she honors 36 Black women and women of color, ‘heroines of resistance’ deserve much more attention because of their fight against injustice.
+Guess Who’s Coming to Dinner Too? is a community art project by visual artist and activist Patricia Kaersenhout, which started in 2017.
+With this work, Kaersenhout (1966) delivers an artistic critique on Judy Chicago’s The Dinner Party (1979), which celebrates strong women but under represents women of colour.
+Inspired by this work, Kaersenhout built an installation consisting of a large triangular dining table, full of symbolism, where she honors Black women and women of color.
+These ‘heroines of resistance’ deserve much more attention because of their fight against injustice.

 Kaersenhout researched hidden and forgotten stories, like she did before in a body of work that unfolds as an artistic search for the meaning of invisibility resulting from the African diaspora and colonialism.
 Her work embodies the paradox of wanting to visualize the unseen and to allow the undefinable.
 The subjects Kaersenhout researches and broaches deal with the position of Black women in relation to sexuality, slavery, colonialism and racism.